Health and Wellness at Camp

 Second, we will be conducting our health screening across the river before you enter camp.
-In addition to our standard check-in, which includes a temperature check and a head-lice check, you will be asked a few extra questions, including — but not limited to — your daughter’s exposure to any sickness in the past week, as well as whether or not she was vaccinated this year against the flu.
-If she is arriving by a method of transportation other than car, you will receive this questionnaire ahead of time and you may mail it in or send it with your daughter.
-If your daughter has a fever on Opening Day, we will ask that she not come in to camp until she has recovered.
+In addition to our standard check-in, which includes a temperature check and a head-lice check, you will be asked a few extra questions, including — but not limited to — your camper’s exposure to any sickness in the past week, as well as whether or not she was vaccinated this year against the flu.
+If she is arriving by a method of transportation other than car, you will receive this questionnaire ahead of time and you may mail it in or send it with your camper.
+If your camper has a fever on Opening Day, we will ask that she not come in to camp until she has recovered.
 If you have any questions regarding this, please don’t hesitate to contact us.

 *Note: anyone with medications or special needs will still have a private check-in with the doctor in the Infirmary once crossing the river.

-Lastly, on Opening or Closing Day, if you or anyone in your family has been ill or had a fever within 24 hours, we respectfully ask that you not come to camp, for the safety of your daughter and all of our campers and staff.
+Lastly, on Opening or Closing Day, if you or anyone in your family has been ill or had a fever within 24 hours, we respectfully ask that you not come to camp, for the safety of your camper and all of our campers and staff.